2adapt/template-general/README.md

 touch config/env.sh.template
 ```

-It's convenient to have a shortcut for `config/nix/flake.nix` and `config/nix/shell.nix` in the project root:
+It's convenient to have a shortcut for `config/nix/flake.nix` and `config/nix/shell.nix` in the project base directory:

 ```bash
 # note that we actually want the symlink to have a relative path